 If you plan on traveling with your guinea pigs for short durations, you would need a portable cage.
 I must warn you though, carrying them for longer durations without other fun accessories, could dangerously affect their mental and emotional state.

-For transport and short travels here’s the portable cage I recommend (check out the price on Chewy here):
+For transport and short travels here’s the portable cage I recommend (check out the price on Amazon here).
+This cage is available in small, medium and large so that you can choose the best size accordingly to how many piggies you are going to travel with.

 Let me cut to the chase.
 Regular grooming is essential for haired breeds of guinea pigs.
 Some people choose to use grooming tools that they buy for themselves, for their piggies too.
 That is not advised against.
 But nor is it advised to be good.
 And the hairless breeds, of course, don’t need combs!
 That is why grooming tools are included in this list of not 100% necessary items.
 Nail clippers, hair brushes are essential for the body grooming.